taoalpha/blog/source/_posts/tech/sorting-algorithm-in-javascript-median-sort-and-quicksort.md

 ## BTW

-I believe I still have 2 posts for this series, one will talk about the radix, and the other will be the counting and bucket sort.
+I believe I still have 2 posts for this serie, one will talk about the radix, and the other will be the counting and bucket sort.
 See ya.